 Proof of the excitement and success surrounding Ole Miss Baseball can most clearly be seen when looking at the numbers.
 Ole Miss has gone from almost 60,000 fans coming to Oxford in the 2001 season to the record-shattering 273,111 fans that made the trek to Oxford to see Ole Miss play in 2009.
 That figure ranked second nationally in attendance.
 With more than 231,818 fans coming to Oxford in 2010, the Rebels ranked in the top three for attendance for the second straight season.

 In the 2005 season, 170,152 fans filled O-U Stadium, including 26,074 fans for the Rebels' three-game Super Regional with Texas.
-That number was shattered a year later with the more than 184,000 fans who traveled to Oxford in 2006, including another crowd of more than 26,000 for the Super Regional against Miami.
-The Rebels again shattered their post-season attendance record in 2009, when almost 30,000 fans attended the NCAA Super Regional against Virginia.
+That number was shattered a year later with the more than 184,000 fans traveling to Oxford in 2006, including another crowd of more than 26,000 for the Super Regional against Miami.
+The Rebels again broke their postseason attendance record in 2009, when almost 30,000 fans attended the NCAA Super Regional against Virginia.

 Ole Miss continued to rank on the national scene in 2014 with 49,314 fans packing into Swayze Field for the NCAA Regional to make it the second most attended regional in the country.

-Grilling areas, picnic pavilions and terraced seats have been added beyond the wall in left field in the Oakes Pavilion.
-Beyond the right field wall, new terracing along with more grilling areas and picnic pavilions have been added in the area heavily populated by Ole Miss students.
+Grilling areas, picnic pavilions and terraced seats were added beyond the wall in left field in the Oakes Pavilion.
+Beyond the right field wall, new terracing along with more grilling areas and picnic pavilions were built in the area heavily populated by Ole Miss students.

 Additions to the grandstand including skyboxes and additional grandstand seating were completed in 2009 as O-U Stadium expanded to accommodate the standing room only crowds that have become a mainstay for the Rebels under the leadership of Bianco.
 Prior to the 2011 season, the Rebels added a new HD video board to the outfield that measures 23'x36' in size to enhance the game day experience.